mlangguth89/downscaling_destine_de370c/README.md

 ## Run (operational) inference on trained models

 Two trained WGANs for downscaling NOx and ozone are provided in this reporsitory.
 The models are saved in the `trained_models/destine_final`.
 Albeit the accuracy of these downscaling models has not reached a satisfactory level, a script for operational deployment for demonstration purposes is made available. <br>
-Inference on the trained models can be run by  teh script `main_scripts/main_inference.py`.
+Inference on the trained models can be run by the script `main_scripts/main_inference.py`.
 This is called by:
 ```
 > cd main_scripts
 > python main_inference.py [-h] [--data_base_directory/-data_base_dir PATH_TO_DATA] [--output_base_directory/-output_base_dir PATH_TO_OUTPUT] [--model_base_directory/-model_base_dir MODEL_DIR] [--initialization_time/-init_time INIT_TIME] [--target_variable/-target_var TARGET_VAR] [--grid_resoultion/-grid_res GRID_RES] [--time_steps/-time_steps TIME_STEPS] [--with_gu/-gpu]